yewstack/yew/docs/src/concepts/components/properties.md

 impl Default for LinkColor {
     fn default() -> Self {
-        // The link color will be Blue unless otherwise specified.
+        // The link color will be blue unless otherwise specified.
         LinkColor::Blue
     }
 }